 The patent number on the switch casing is clearly visible.
 Patent number 3,261,931.

 Two versions of this switch are shown above - despite dissimilar appearance, both have the same patent number and were bought as new old stock from the closed down Kalamazoo plant.
 The page in the background shows the switch in the 1977 Gibson spare parts catalogue (U Lever switch, part 70782).
 The type fitted to the 1973 bass above (in fact all 1973 EB4Ls examined to date) more closely resemble the switch on the left.
 The 1977 illustration resembles (but is certainly not identical to) the switch on the right.
-With the bulk of EB4L production occuring in 1973, it would seem that the left-hand switch is the norm, with potential use of different, but equivalent parts later in the decade.
+With the bulk of EB4L production occurring in 1973, it would seem that the left-hand switch is the norm, with potential use of different, but equivalent parts later in the decade.

 Does your EB-4L use a different switch or different potentiometers? comment

-Gibson EB4L circuit schematic
+Gibson EB-4L circuit schematic

 The original schematic for the EB4L bass does not specify part numbers for the tone or volume pots, but does offer a number for the tone choke.